sanderland/shape/README.md

-# SHAPE: Strategic Habits And Personalized Evaluation for Go
+# SHAPE: Strategic Habits And Personalized Evaluation

 SHAPE is an app to play Go with AI feedback, specifically designed to point out typical bad habits for your current skill level.